For an industry in transition, recruiting is the secret ingredient for agility.

 At a time when the manufacturing industry has been experiencing many challenges such as outsourcing, automation, a trade skills gap, and low population density near factory locations.
 It is an industry in transition and AIM sees upgrading its hiring processes as the linchpin towards successful transformation.

-As part of the ten-part series “Ten Things I learned at Hiring Success” we catch up with Carolyn at Hiring Success 19 San Francisco, this is what we learned about American Iron and Metal’s overhaul.
+As part of the ten-part series “Ten Things I learned at Hiring Success” we catch up with Caroline at Hiring Success 19 San Francisco, this is what we learned about American Iron and Metal’s overhaul.

 Set the stage for us.
 What was hiring like at AIM previously?